mrvillage/pnwkit-py/docs/data.rst

 .. note::

-    The following documents every data class modelled by the library and all its potential attributes, it will only have the attributes queried, attempting to access unqueried (and therefore non-existent) attributes will result in it raising a :class:`AttributeError`.
+    The following documents every data class modelled by the library and all its potential attributes, it will only have the attributes queried, attempting to access unqueried (and therefore non-existent) attributes will result in it raising an :class:`AttributeError` or a :class:`KeyError` depending on the context.

 Alliance
 ========